Intra-day update: rupee records marginal gain against US dollar

 - Currency hovers at 223-224 level in inter-bank market

-Pakistan’s rupee registered a marginal gain against the US dollar, appreciating 0.02% in the opening hours of trading on Thursday.
+Pakistan’s rupee registered a marginal gain against the US dollar, improving 0.01% in the opening hours of trading on Wednesday.

-On Wednesday, the rupee had reverted to its losing way against the US dollar to settle at 223.81 after a decline of Re0.39 or 0.17%.
+On Tuesday, the rupee remained unchanged against the US dollar to close at 223.95.

-Investors have been irked over the delay in negotiations with International Monetary Fund (IMF) on the ninth review under the Extended Fund Facility (EFF) programme as the country continues to suffer from low foreign exchange reserves.
+In a key development, Pakistan sought support from the Bank of China to bring back macroeconomic stability, the South Asian country’s finance ministry said on Tuesday.

-Official sources revealed to Business Recorder that some policy slippages on part of the government have delayed the finalisation of a date for the start of formal negotiations on the 9th review.
+Pakistan’s finance minister Ishaq Dar briefed the president of the Bank of China, Liu Jin, about the country’s financial and fiscal conditions, the ministry said in a statement.

 This is an intra-day update